rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 * `complex := < (atomic|complex)* >`
 * complex values represent groups of unique components
 * each component within a complex value holds an abstract value
-* these abstract values may be atomic or complex
-* i.e. complex values may themselves be hierarchical
+* by default, any component may hold any value
 * an empty group `< >` is itself a complex value
 * e.g. multisets, sets, sequences, strings, etc.